mroberts1/BOOTSTRA.386/floppy/index.md

 "Alright," I think, "shock-a-roo it is".

-Right before I leave that day I realize there's no SCRUM standup or modern structure.
+Right before I leave that day I realize there's no SCRUM stand-up or modern structure.
 I ask if everyone is willing to meet at 9am every day.

 "For how long?"
 Chuck asks.
-I shrug, "We can call it a standup.
+I shrug, "We can call it a stand-up.
 Essentially nobody is sitting down.
 So not long."

 Chuck nods.
 I go on, "but, sometimes, it'll be all day.
 I'm planning on doing another workshop like this tomorrow, maybe.
 I think..."